kannans89/ES6Repo/04_ES6_SyntaxChanges/04_07_templateLit.md

 ```

-output is : The result from tag function is `Done`
+The result from tag function is `Done`.
+Output of the above code is given below :

 ```js
 literal values are